Improved Lower Bounds for QAC0: Depth-3 QAC0 Circuits Cannot Compute or

-\begin{restatable*} [Limited non-monotonicity]{lemma}{onesidedmono} Let $C$ be a cleaned up depth $2$ circuit on $n$ inputs.
-Then, there exists a global assignment $z\in \{0,1\}^n$, such that for each $i \in [n]$, the restriction $R = (i,z_i)$ kills $f_{C,G}$ for at most two layer-2 gates $G$ with non-trivial activation function. \end{restatable*}
+\begin{restatable*} [Limited non-monotonicity]{lemma}{onesidedmono} Let $C$ be a cleaned up depth-$2$ circuit on $n > 2$ inputs.
+Then, there exists a string $z\in \{0,1\}^n$, such that for each $i \in [n]$, the single-coordinate restriction $R = (i,z_i)$ kills $f_{C,G}$ for at most two layer-2 gates $G$ with non-trivial activation function. \end{restatable*}

-\begin{restatable*}[Single-qubit activation functions at depth 2]{lemma}{singleqbadproj} Let $C$ be a cleaned-up depth $2$ circuit and $\kb{\eta}_q$ be a projector that does not kill $C$.
+\begin{restatable*}[Single-qubit activation functions at depth-$2$]{lemma}{singleqbadproj} Let $C$ be a cleaned-up depth-$2$ circuit and $\kb{\eta}_q$ be a projector that does not kill $C$.
 Let, $G = (I - 2\kb{\vth}_{S})$ be the layer $2$ gate containing $q$.
 Then, at least one of the below must hold.

 \begin{enumerate} \item Either there is a restriction $R$ on $|R| \leq 2n/3$ coordinates that fixes $f_{C|_R, \kb{\eta}_q}(\x) = 1$ for all $\x \in \bin^{n-|R|}$,

 \item Or $f_{C, \kb{\eta}_q}(\x) = f_{C,G}(\x)$ and is given by an \AND function (up to NOT gates) of width at least $2n/3$. \end{enumerate} \end{restatable*}